 Community safety is a broad concept that goes beyond just policing and crime.
 It’s about people being and feeling safe in their communities.
 This includes everything from visible Gardaí, and improved street lighting, to safe places for children to play.

-The Local Community Safety Partnership (LCSP) is a new government initiative that brings together community members, statutory services, the voluntary and community sector, and local councillors to work together in identifying and tackling community safety issues locally.
+The Local Community Safety Partnership (LCSP) is a Government initiative that brings together community members, statutory services, the voluntary and community sector, and local councillors to work together in identifying and tackling community safety issues locally.

-Local Community Safety Partnerships will be established in Dublin’s North Inner City, Longford and Waterford, on a 24-month pilot basis.
-Each LCSP will have an independent chairperson and will bring together residents, community representatives, business interests, councillors, local authorities and State services such as An Garda Síochána, Tusla and the HSE to devise and implement the Local Community Safety Plan.
+Local Community Safety Partnerships have been established in Dublin’s North Inner City, Longford and Waterford, on a 24-month pilot basis.
+The LCSP's each have an independent chairperson and bring together residents, community representatives, business interests, councillors, local authorities and State services such as An Garda Síochána, Tusla and the HSE to devise and implement the Local Community Safety Plan.

 The Dublin North Inner City Local Community Safety Partnership has been established to help promote community safety across the 10 neighbourhoods within this area.
 These neighbourhoods are: